-1. Nature of 12 Months Ended Operations Dec.
-31, 2016 Notes 1.
+1. Nature of 3 Months Ended Operations Mar.
+31, 2017 Notes 1.
 Nature of Operations 1.
-NATURE OF OPERATIONS Biotricity, Inc. (formerly MetaSolutions, Inc.) (the "Company") was incorporated under the laws of the State of Nevada on August 29, 2012. iMedical Innovations Inc. ("iMedical") was incorporated on July 3, 2014 under the laws of the Province of Ontario, Canada.
+NATURE OF OPERATIONS Biotricity Inc. (formerly MetaSolutions, Inc.) (the "Company") was incorporated under the laws of the State of Nevada on August 29, 2012. iMedical Innovations Inc. ("iMedical") was incorporated on July 3, 2014 under the laws of the Province of Ontario, Canada.
 Both the Company and iMedical are engaged in research and development activities within the remote monitoring segment of preventative care.
 They are focused on a realizable healthcare business model that has an existing market and commercialization pathway.
 As such, its efforts to date have been devoted in building technology that enables access to this market through the development of a tangible product.
 On February 2, 2016, the Company entered into an exchange agreement with 1061806 BC LTD. ("Callco"), a British Columbia corporation and wholly owned subsidiary (incorporated on February 2, 2016), 1062024 B.C.
 LTD., a company existing under the laws of the Province of British Columbia ("Exchangeco"), iMedical, and the former shareholders of iMedical (the "Exchange Agreement"), whereby Exchangeco acquired 100% of the outstanding common shares of iMedical, taking into account certain shares pursuant to the Exchange Agreement as further explained in Note 9 to the consolidated financial statements.
 These subsidiaries were solely used for the issuance of exchangeable shares in the reverse takeover transaction and have no other transactions or balances.
 After giving effect to this transaction, the Company acquired all of iMedical's assets and liabilities and commenced operations through iMedical.
 As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company.
-This transaction has been accounted for as reverse merger.
+This transaction has been accounted for as a reverse merger.
 Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements for the periods prior to February 2, 2016 are those of iMedical and are recorded at the historical cost basis.
 After February 2, 2016, the Company's consolidated financial statements include the assets and liabilities of both iMedical and the Company and the historical operations of both after that date as one entity.
+On April 21, 2017, the Board of Directors of the Company authorized the changing of the Company's fiscal year-end from December 31 to March 31, as explained further in Note 11 to the consolidated financial statements.
+Accordingly, these consolidated financial statements have been prepared covering a transition period from January 1, 2017 to March 31, 2017.